AMI 3-6 DIPLOMA COURSE

 HOW CAN YOU APPLY?

-Fill out, sign and email us your application package and pay 300 Euro registration fee (we will send you an invoice).
+Fill out, sign and email us your application package and the rest of documents required for application.

 Submit your application package: